-In 2014, the Company updated its Investor Relations Policy to reflect current guidance on Shareholder communication published by the ASX in 3rd edition of the Principles.
-The Policy is available on the Company's website.
+The Company's Investor Relations Policy which reflects recent guidance on shareholder communication published by the ASX in 3rd edition of the Principles, is available on the Company's website.

 7 Principle 7 - Recognise and manage risk

 Risk Management

 The Board is responsible for risk oversight and management, and is assisted in the discharge of its responsibilities in relation to risk by both the Audit and Financial Risk Management Committee and the Sustainability Committee.